protontypes/open-sustainable-technology/README.md

 - [openSenseMap](https://github.com/sensebox/openSenseMap) - Wikipedia for environmental data in order to awaken and promote education, environmental and climate protection.
 - [rfasst](https://github.com/JGCRI/rfasst) - Estimation of a consistent range of adverse health and agricultural effects attributable to air pollution for a GCAM scenario.
 - [saqgetr](https://github.com/skgrange/saqgetr) - Import Air Quality Monitoring Data in a Fast and Easy Way.
+- [Ozone](https://github.com/Milind220/Ozone) - An open-source package to easily obtain real-time, historical, or forecasted air quality data for anywhere in the world.

 ### Water Supply